-The following table sets forth the dollar range of (i) the Company's Common Stock and (ii) the common stock of the Fund Complex beneficially owned by each of our directors as of December 3, 2018.
+The following table sets forth the dollar range of (i) the Company's Common Stock and (ii) the common stock of the Fund Complex beneficially owned by each of our directors as of the Record Date.
 Information as to beneficial ownership is based on information furnished to the Company by such persons.
-For purposes of this proxy statement, the term "Fund Complex" is defined to include the Company and PennantPark Floating Rate Capital, Ltd. ("PFLT").
+For purposes of this proxy statement, the term "Fund Complex" is defined to include the Company and PennantPark Floating Rate Capital, Ltd., a business development company managed by the Adviser ("PFLT").